dvirbd/challenge-shifts/AI_AGENT_GUIDE.md

 Then publish from the repository root via GitHub Pages.

-The company logo is already embedded in the HTML as a `data:image/png;base64,...` URL, so no separate image file is required for deployment.
+The logo is already embedded in the HTML as a `data:image/png;base64,...` URL, so no separate image file is required for deployment.

 ## Shift Types